Delivery Excellence – How GCCs can Achieve Outstanding Results

 To sum it all up, a successful organization is one that can harness talent and technology better than its competition to accelerate the digital and business transformation agenda.
 Every organization needs to commit to strengthening its foundational pieces as it expands talent and capabilities to new geographies.
 Technology and tools have been and will always be only enablers.
 As Jim Collins said in his book – Good to Great – “when used right, technology becomes an accelerator of momentum, not a creator of it.”
 “Technology cannot turn a good enterprise into a great one, nor by itself prevent disaster.”

 While some organizations are already exploring and adopting these recent trends to stay on top of the competition, some are still in consideration phase while others are stuck with old technology.
 However, the fact remains that IT and digital transformation is not a choice today, it is a necessity and the sooner you make a move, the better it is.

-Srikanth “Sri” Chakravarthy leads ANSR’s client engagements in Hyderabad and Bangalore and ensures excellent delivery across all service offerings.
+Srikanth ("Sri") is a Vice President at ANSR, leading client engagements in Hyderabad and Bangalore.
+He is also responsible for ensuring excellent delivery across all service offerings.